 We draw attention to Note 4 of the financial statements, which describes the effects of the Covid-19 pandemic on the valuation of the Authority's land and buildings, Council Dwellings, investment properties and the Authority's share of the pension fund's property investments as at 31 March 2020.
-As, disclosed in note 4 to the financial statements, [the outbreak of Covid-19 has impacted global financial markets and market activity has been impacted.
-A material valuation uncertainty was therefore disclosed in [both] the Authority's property valuer's report [and the pension fund's property valuation reports]].
+As disclosed in note 4 to the financial statements, due to the COVID-19 pandemic, the Council's valuers have indicated that there is a material uncertainty with the valuations provided.
+However, they are of the view that as at the valuation date the valuations produced are appropriate based on the comparable and cost data available at the valuation date.
+This material uncertainty applies to all property assets - General Fund PPE and Investment properties, Surplus Assets the HRA (Housing Revenue Account) and Pension Fund property valuations.
 Our opinion is not modified in respect of this matter.